ianduke25/Federal-Prison-Population-Scraping/README.md

 - Visiting Status
 - Datetime of Data

+## Usage Instructions
+To use the facility_info_scraper.py script, follow these steps:

+### Step 1: Set Up Your Environment
+Ensure Python 3.x is installed on your system.

+Install the required Python packages: Pandas, Selenium, WebDriver-Manager, pytz, and fake_useragent.
+You can install these using pip:
+  *pip install pandas selenium webdriver_manager pytz fake_useragent*

+### Step 2: Download ChromeDriver
+The script requires ChromeDriver to interact with the Chrome browser.
+Ensure you have ChromeDriver that matches your Chrome browser version.
+It can be downloaded from ChromeDriver's website.

+### Step 3: Running the Script
+Navigate to the directory containing facility_info_scraper.py.

+Run the script using Python:

+*python facility_info_scraper.py*

 ## Historical Data
 Data has been intermittently collected since September 27, 2023.
 For access to archived data, please email Ian Duke directly.
 Include in your request a brief description of the intended use of the data.